Unmatched DUI defense in Florida and the United States

 Under Florida law, DUI charges consist of having a blood alcohol level of 0.8 or higher, which is considered impaired.
 It is also illegal to ability operate a vehicle under the effects of illegal drugs, prescribed medications such as painkillers, and even some over-the-counter medications.

-At the Law Offices of Salnick & Fuchs, our dedicated DUI Attorneys will thoroughly examine your case and provide you with the knowledge necessary to make a well informed decision.
+At the Law Offices of Salnick & Fuchs, P.A. our dedicated DUI Attorneys will thoroughly examine your case and provide you with the knowledge necessary to make a well informed decision.
 Our DUI Attorneys will seek the best possible resolution for your case, whether by plea bargain or going to trial.

 Repeat DUI offenders face mandatory minimum sentences that will be applied regardless of circumstances, leading to prison time and the permanent loss of their driver's license.